 As technology evokes the economy, so the economy evokes the polity.
-Most men get ideas, but the ideas reside in different minds, and the different minds do not quite agree.
+Most men get ideas, but the x ideas reside in different minds, and the different minds do not quite agree.
 Of itself, communication only reveals the disparity.
-What is wanted is persuasion, and the most effective persuader becomes a leader, a chief, a politician, a statesman.
+What is wanted is textarship persuasion, and the most effective persuader becomes a leader, a chief, a politician, a statesman.
 For the problem of effective agreement is recurrent.
-Each step in the process of technological and economic development is an occasion on which minds differ, new insights have to be communicated, enthusiasm has to be roused, and a common decision must be reached.
+Each step in the process of technological and economic development is an occasion on which minds differ, new insichts have to be communicated, enthusiasm has to be roused, and a common decision must be reached.
 Beyond the common sense of the laborer, the technician, the entrepreneur, there is the political specialization of common sense.
-Its task is to provide the catalyst that brings men of common sense together.
+Its task is to provide the catalyst that bring brings men of common sense together.
 It is an incomplete accumulation of insights to be complemented and modified by the further insights that arise from the situation in hand.
 It involves some understanding of industry and of commerce but its special field is dealing with men.
-It has to discern when to push for full performance and when to compromise, when delay is wisdom and when it spells disaster, when widespread consent must be awaited and when action must be taken in spite of opposition.
-It has to be able to command attention and to win confidence, to set forth concretely the essentials of a case, to make its own decisions and secure the agreement of others, to initiate and carry through some section of that seriation of social responses meeting social challenges that Arnold Toynbee in his Study of history has so lavishly and brilliantly illustrated.
+It has to discern when to push for full performance and when to compromise, when delay is wisdom and then it speals disaster, when widespread consent must be awaited and when action must be taken in spite of opposition.
+It has to be able to command attention and to win confidence, to set fo th concretely the essentials of a case, to make its own decisions and secure the agreement of others, to initiate and carry through some section of that edriation of accimulation is undiscelly to sponses seriation of social responses meeting social challenges that Arnola Toynbee in his Study of History has so lavishly and brilliantly illustrated.

-2. The Dynamic Structure
+3.2 The Dynamic Structure.